ericoporto/ags-manual-wiki/Globalfunctions_General.md

 limitation of this command.

-**NOTE:** The game you run will be loaded at the same resolution and colour depth as the current game; if you mismatch colour depths some nasty results will occur.
+**NOTE:** The game you run will be loaded at the same resolution and color depth as the current game; if you mismatch color depths some nasty results will occur.

 **NOTE:** The game you want to launch must have been created with the